moinwiki/moin/docs/admin/install.rst

 Further, the quickinstall script will create a `moin` script for your platform which you can use for starting the built-in server or invoke moin script commands.

-After you activated the virtual environment, the built-in server script (named `moin`) will be in the standard PATH, so you can just run the command `moin` verbatim on the command line.
+After you activated the virtual environment, the built-in server script, which is named `moin`, will be in the standard PATH, so you can just run the command `moin` on the command line.

-Note: in this special mode, it won’t copy the MoinMoin code to the env/ directory, it will run everything from your work dir, so you can modify code and directly try it out (you only need to do this installation procedure once).
+**Note:** in this special mode, it won't copy the MoinMoin code to the env/ directory, it will run everything from your work dir, so you can modify code and directly try it out.
+You only need to do this installation procedure once.

 Using a different Python or a different virtualenv directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~